fiskaltrust/interface-doc/doc/general/installation/installation.md

 - the configuration,
 - service packages,
-- the local data storage for receipt data, and
+- the local data storage for receipt data if a SQLite database is used, and
 - data exports like DSFinV-K, TSE-TAR files,

 is saved under Windows in `C:\ProgramData\fiskaltrust\service`.